What is Ramadan and Eid al-Fitr

 Eid al-Fitr is the awaited celebration for the month ending Ramadan and is a special three-day festival known as the 'Breaking of the Fast'.
 It involves plenty of feasting, lots of presents, and wearing your best clothes.
 This is the time to make up for your forgone-coffee faces!

-In 2019, Ramadan will begin on Sunday 5 May and end Monday 4 June with Eid celebrations starting on Tuesday 6 June.
+In 2019, Ramadan will begin on Sunday 5 May and ends the evening of Tuesday 4 June with Eid celebrations starting on Wednesday 5 June.

 At Westfield Hurstville we acknowledge and celebrate a number of religious and cultural events, see how we celebrated Ramadan and Eid al-Fitr in 2018